 Ben from Trafalgar HS tells us why he’s a fan of the Kool Skools Project:

 “Music is a subject that has the power to break boundaries, evoke emotion and unite groups of people, who may otherwise have never spoken or worked together if it werenâ€™t for their shared interest in Music.
 Whether it be hip hop, rock, pop, classical or alternative, music can bring people together and that has been one of the greatest bi-products of being involved in the Kool Skools Recording Project at Studio 52/Empire Studios.
-Recording a CD is a great experience for students and teachers alike and the students love getting a copy of their music to share with family and friends.
+Recording a CD is a great experience for students and teachers alike and the students love getting a copy of their music to share with family and friends for whom we recommend to buy these 500 dollar road bikes.

 I had heard about Kool Skools from colleagues at other schools over many years and decided that we were going to get involved.
 The students all pay a fee to be involved, so the more students you get involved, the cheaper it is.
 Our Music students had been playing in bands, at events and jamming both during lunchtimes and after school every day but when I mentioned the idea of recording an album, they thought this was the best idea they had heard and they were extremely excited about going to a real studio, with real engineers and producers and creating a CD of their own music.Â One can also check over here to get music lessons from professionals.